TSE Investors Have Opportunity to Lead Trinseo PLC Securities Fraud Lawsuit

-LOS ANGELES, May 10, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Trinseo PLC ("Trinseo" or the "Company") (NYSE: TSE).
+BENSALEM, Pa., May 17, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Trinseo PLC ("Trinseo" or the "Company") (NYSE: TSE).

 Class Period: May 3, 2021 – March 27, 2023